ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** Don't wait for the right opportunity: create it. — George Bernard Shaw
+> **Citacao:** The farther backward you can look, the farther forward you are likely to see. — Winston Churchill

 fim do arquivo